GiuseppeSorrentino99/3DMI/README.md

 # VOTED: Versal-Optimization-Toolkit-for-Education-ed-Heterogeneous-System-Development - FPGA101 Course

 ## Info & Description
-This repository contains the main infrastructure for an AIE-PL project, providing simple automation for testing your code.
+This repository contains the main infrastructure for to build the 3DMI Coyote app.
-Nothing here is provided as "the best way to do".
-Surely there are other solutions, maybe there are better ones.
-But still, this is a useful starting point.

 ## Main Structure

+The coyote_app folder contains the hw and sw to build a Coyote project.

 **mutual_info** - contains the hardware for your application.
 **sw** - contains the software for your application.